Why invest in student accommodation?

 A further advantage of investing in the student market is it is almost entirely non-cyclical.
 Its trends display very little correlation with those in other markets, as was seen when it was one of the very few asset classes to show decent growth during the recession.

 In fact, international property group Knight Frank has highlighted student property as the single best-performing asset class in the UK.
-In the first quarter of 2015, the market attracted investment worth a total of £3.3bn.

 And the student market is growing.
 Over the past 20 years, there have been huge increases in the number of students attending a higher education establishment in the UK.